promhippie/github_exporter/docs/partials/metrics.md

 github_request_failures_total{collector}
 : Total number of failed requests to the api per collector

+github_runner_enterprise_busy{owner, id, name, os, status}
+: 1 if the runner is busy, 0 otherwise

+github_runner_enterprise_online{owner, id, name, os, status}
+: Static metrics of runner is online or not

+github_runner_org_busy{owner, id, name, os, status}
+: 1 if the runner is busy, 0 otherwise

+github_runner_org_online{owner, id, name, os, status}
+: Static metrics of runner is online or not

+github_runner_repo_busy{owner, id, name, os, status}
+: 1 if the runner is busy, 0 otherwise

+github_runner_repo_online{owner, id, name, os, status}
+: Static metrics of runner is online or not

 github_storage_billing_days_left_in_cycle{type, name}
 : Days left within this billing cycle for this type